- The service fee to refill an AC unit with refrigerant will cost from $160 to $1,560

 - Diagnose problem

 |Add Freon (1 Pound)||$40 - $90||$30|

 1 to 2 pounds low

-Your air conditioner can lose a pound or two over time, it’s not a big deal, it just happens.
-However, if you are adding a pound every few months that means you probably have a freon leak.
+Your air conditioner can lose a pound or two over time.
+It’s not a big deal; it just happens.
+However, if you are adding a pound every few months, you probably have a freon leak.
 If this is the case, I recommend having your AC technician do a leak search to see if they can find the problem.
 But if it’s a one-time thing for a pound or two, it’s not that big of a deal.

 3+ pounds low

 If your air conditioner is more than 3 pounds of refrigerant low, you might have a leak in your system.
 Just adding some refrigerant doesn’t mean it will fix the underlying problem.
 I would recommend having your HVAC company do a leak search to see if they can locate the leak, which could be in the evaporate coil, condenser, or line set.
 If there is a leak in the coil or condenser, there is a chance it still might be under warranty.
 I recommend tracking down the issue if there is one because when your system is this low in freon, the compressor can get damaged, which is very expensive to replace.

 If your system is losing a pound of freon here and there, you might want to track down where the leak is to fix the problem.
 There are two types of refrigerant leak tests: a nitrogen test, the most common way, and a UV dye test for tracking down harder-to-find leaks.